ananddamodaran/ananddamodaran.github.io/_posts/2023-02-29-linux-commands.md

 40. free - Display system memory usage
    - `free -h` - displays the system memory usage in human-readable format.
-   Sure, here are examples of the next 10 Linux and Terminal commands:

 <!-- #### System Information and Utilities: -->
 41. uname - Display system information
    - `uname -a` - displays all the system information, including the operating system, kernel version, and hardware architecture.